laravel/forge-docs/src/sites/deployments.md

 ### Telegram

 To enable Telegram notifications, click the **Enable Telegram Notifications** button.
 Forge will open a new window that takes you to the official Telegram website.
 If you have the desktop application installed, your browser will ask if you wish to open Telegram.
-Alternatively, you will need to login to the web version of Telegram.
+Alternatively, you will need to log in to the web version of Telegram.

 Click **Open Telegram** and select the group chat that you want Forge to send deployment notifications to.
 Forge will send the group a message confirming the connection.